5 ways to boost your wellbeing while social distancing

 1. Social Programme virtual yoga and pilates

-The Social Programme has teamed up with ArtSu to bring you Monday night virtual yoga and Friday morning pilates straight to your bedroom.
+The Social Programme is bringing you virtual yoga and virtual pilates straight to your bedroom.
 Whether you're self-isolating (and healthy) or social distancing you can join live stream class from wherever you are.
 These sessions will help to energise your body, mind and breath.

 If you can't make the live streams classes, don't panic as there are lots of pre-recorded YouTube classes you can take part in.
 Check out these recommendations.